ilyastupin/ai-cli/README.md

 # ChatGPT CLI Tool

 ## Overview
 The ChatGPT CLI Tool is a command-line interface designed for interacting with OpenAI's ChatGPT model.
-It enables users to engage with ChatGPT through markdown files, upload files to OpenAI's platform for various uses, and list uploaded files with metadata.
+It allows users to engage with ChatGPT via markdown files, upload files for various uses, and list uploaded files with metadata.
 Additionally, it can render markdown to HTML on demand.

 ## Features
-- **Chat Functionality**: Interact with ChatGPT via chat files.
+- **Chat Functionality**: Engage with ChatGPT using markdown files.
-- **File Upload**: Upload files to OpenAI's platform for use with assistants.
+- **File Upload**: Upload files to OpenAI (e.g., for assistance).
-- **File Listing**: Retrieve and display metadata for uploaded files.
+- **File Listing**: View metadata of uploaded files.
-- **Markdown Rendering**: Convert markdown content to HTML and open the resulting view in a browser【4:0†source】.
+- **Markdown Rendering**: Convert markdown content to HTML and open it in a browser.

 ## Installation
 Ensure Node.js is installed on your system.
-Then, run the following command to install dependencies:
+Then, install project dependencies using:

 ```bash
 npm install
 ```

-This project depends on the `openai` library to interface with the OpenAI API【4:5†source】.
+This project uses the `openai` library to interface with the OpenAI API.

 ## Usage
-The main script for interacting with the CLI tool is `chatGPT.js`.
-It includes several options for different functionalities:
+Use `chatGPT.js` to interact with the CLI tool.
+Several options are available:

 ```bash
 Usage: